rrainey/frontkick/README.md

 # Frontkick

 This project is the third in a series of experimental data loggers for skydivers.
-This is the first in the series to experiment with the design for real time guidance under canopy and alternatives for displaying those data.
+This is the first in the series to experiment with the design of real time guidance under canopy and alternatives for displaying those data.

 ## Past projects

-* **Sidekick** - first project; based on off-the-shelf Adafruit commponents
+* **Sidekick** - first project; based on off-the-shelf Adafruit components
 * **Dropkick** - second project; custom PCB experiments with two different u-blox receivers (CAM-M8 and SAM-M8).
 Ultimately the SAM-M8 delivered better overall reception performance.

 ## This project

 The design is composed of two separate modules.
 A sensor pack gathers data.
 It uses a Bluetooth interface to send sensor data to the receiving unit.
 The receiver logs data.
-It also does some experimental interpretation of the incoming sensor data and uses that to display guidance and other information on a e-Paper display.
+It also does some experimental interpretation of the incoming sensor data and uses that to display guidance and other information on an e-Paper display.

-### Sensor Pack Parts
+### Sensor Pack Components

 | Mfr ID      | Manufacturer       | Description |
 |-------------|--------------------|------------------------|